Public Space Magazine

 Perhaps the Paris extravaganza should be the last hurrah as more people and countries question the cost and benefits of legacy development.
 Hosting the Games is expensive.
 Most of the social promises made by Olympic Game organizers would have to happen and many would happen in any case without the distraction of the Olympic Games.
 There are other issues to consider such as the Games signifciant contribution to climate change.

-Olympic Games are needed in WhatI sawthe world but perhaps not in its current form.
+Olympic Games are needed, but perhaps not in its current form.
 Increasingly, there is a call for smaller games held in different regions.

 Back to top